 Under current climate trends, spring ice breakup in Hudson Bay is advancing rapidly, leaving polar bears (Ursus maritimus) less time to hunt seals during the spring when they accumulate the majority of their annual fat reserves. [my bold]

-As pointed out above, sea ice breakup in Hudson Bay is not a spring phenomenon — breakup occurs from early to mid-summer, and the timing of it has varied widely in recent years.
+Sea ice breakup in Hudson Bay begins in spring but is completed in summer: to characterize it as a ‘spring’ phenomenon is misleading — breakup dates occur from early to mid-summer (rarely in June), and the timing of it has varied widely in recent years.
 In the text of the article, the authors do not even cite a reference to support this mis-characterization of sea ice breakup as a spring event: on pg 3516 they state: “If the trend in earlier spring breakup in Hudson Bay continues, polar bears will spend more time on shore during the summer…“. [my bold]

 The claim that the recent consumption of caribou, snow goose and other items by polar bears could be an adaptive response to “nutritional stress” [another way of suggesting that “polar bears are starving“], caused by reduced sea ice in spring, is not supported by their data.